XiaoMi/galaxy-sdk-python/README.md

 ```
 to install the lib.

 Do not use pip install!
-If you already installed by pip,plese pip uninstall first!
+If you already installed by pip,please pip uninstall first!

 ## Configuring Credential